Samia Gamal

 Zeinab Ali Khalil Ibrahim Mahfouz (زينب علي خليل إبراهيم محفوظ; 5 March 1924 – 1 December 1994), known professionally as Samia Gamal (سامية جمال), was an Egyptian belly dancer and film actress.
 Gamal performed in more than 50 movies during her career.
 She is regarded as one of the most prominent Egyptian belly dancers in the golden era of Egyptian cinema.

 After working as an extra in films such as The Determination (1939), she became a leading lady in a number of Egyptian cinema classics, such as Red Lipstick (1946), Lady Ghost (1949), The Hawk, The Count of Monte Cristo (both 1950), The Monster (1954), The Second Man (1959), and Sukkar Hanem (1960).
 In 1949, she was made the National Dancer of Egypt by King Farouk I. Gamal's influence extended beyond the realms of Arabic cinema.
 She is credited with bringing belly dancing from Egypt to Hollywood and from there to the schools of Europe.
 In 1954, she starred as a belly dancer in the American film Valley of the Kings and the French film Ali Baba and the Forty Thieves.
 She also appeared in the Italian film Hawk of the Nile (1950).

 Gamal officially retired from cinema in 1972.
 She returned briefly on stage in 1984 before devoting herself exclusively to dance until the early 1990s.

 Biography

-Born in Asyut Governorate in March 1924, Samia's family moved just months later to Cairo and settled near the Khan El-Khalili bazaar.
+Samia Gamal was born in Asyut Governorate in March 1924, Samia's family moved just months later to Cairo and settled near the Khan El-Khalili bazaar.
 It was many years later that Samia Gamal met Badia Masabni, the owner of a big Cairo nightclub back then.
 Badia offered Samia an invitation to join her dance company, which Samia accepted.
 Badia Masabni gave her the stage name Samia Gamal, and she began her dance career.